James Michael Harvey

-James Michael Harvey (born October 20, 1949) is an American prelate of the Catholic Church.
-Trained as a diplomat, he served from 1982 to 1998 in the central administration of the Holy See's Secretariat of State.
-From 1998 to 2012 Harvey managed the pope's household, first for Pope John Paul II and then for Pope Benedict XVI.
-He was named a bishop in 1998, an archbishop in 2003, and a cardinal in 2012.
+James Michael Harvey (born October 20, 1949) is an American Catholic prelate who served from 1982 to 1998 in the central administration of the Secretariat of State at the Vatican.
+From 1998 to 2012, Harvey managed the pope's household, first for Pope John Paul II and then for Pope Benedict XVI.
+He was named bishop in 1998, archbishop in 2003, and cardinal in 2012.

-Since March 4, 2022, Harvey has been the highest ranking member of the order of cardinal deacons young enough to vote in a papal conclave, which gives him the responsibility of announcing the election of a new pope.

 Biography

 Early years and priesthood

 Harvey was born in Milwaukee, Wisconsin, on October 20, 1949.
 He was ordained to the priesthood for the Archdiocese of Milwaukee on June 29, 1975, by Pope Paul VI in Rome.
-Harvey studied at St. Francis Seminary and then resided at the Pontifical North American College while studying for a Doctor of Canon Law degree at the Pontifical Gregorian University.
+Harvey studied at St. Francis Seminary in St. Francis, Wisconsin.
+He then resided at the Pontifical North American College while studying for a Doctor of Canon Law degree at the Pontifical Gregorian University.
 He also studied diplomacy at the Pontifical Ecclesiastical Academy in Rome.

 Harvey entered the Vatican diplomatic service on March 25, 1980.
 He served as attaché and then secretary in the apostolic nunciature in the Dominican Republic for two years.
-On July 10, 1982, Harvey took a position in the Section for Relations with States of the Secretariat of State.
+On July 10, 1982, Harvey took a position in the Section for Relations with States of the Secretariat of State of the Holy See.
 He was named assessor for general affairs of that secretariat on July 22, 1997.

 Prefect of the papal households and archbishop

 On February 7, 1998, Harvey was named prefect of the papal household by Pope John Paul II, who consecrated him a bishop of the titular see of Memphis on March 19, 1998.
 As prefect, he oversaw the restoration of the papal audience hall and the papal apartments at Castel Gandolfo in Lazio, Italy.
 The pope elevated him to archbishop on September 29, 2003.
-Later in 2012, a member of Harvey's staff was convicted of stealing documents and leaking them to the media.
+Later, in 2012, a member of Harvey's staff was convicted of stealing documents and leaking them to the media.